milena-t/PhD_chapter3/README.md

 ## Results 1

 First, I categorize genes according to whether the LRT was significant or not and base the statistical analysis on that.
 Second, I use the *proportion* of positively selected sites as a continuous variable (`p`, *not* `w`), which is 0 if the LRT is not significant.
-I show the violin plots (TODO find better way for categorical variables), and do the permutation test in four steps:
+I show the proportion of positively selected sites, and do the permutation test as described above

-1. **Sample without replacement:** Merge A and X value lists into one list, sample new A and new X lists with original sample sizes without replacement
-2. **Calculate mean:** Calculate mean A and mean X from resampled lists, use difference A - X
-3. **Normal distribution:** Compute a normal distribution from all mean(A) - mean(X) values, find 95% confidence intervals
-4. **Plot:** Histrogram and normal distribution, compare original observed dNdS_A - dNdS_X to 95% confidence intervals of the permutations

 Everything is 10000 permutations, and A-X, therefore: